PyconUK/2017.pyconuk.org/pages/index.md

   [Clink Restaurant](http://theclinkcharity.org/the-clink-restaurants/cardiff-wales/).
   You should try to be at the restaurant by 7.15pm to be seated at 7.30pm.
   If you're a speaker and haven't received an invitation, please [get in touch](/contact/)
-* There are extra events scheduled after-hours, including a [Code Dojo] organised by the [London Python Code Dojo](https://twitter.com/ldnpydojo) team on Thursday and a [Games Evening] on Saturday.
+* [Code Dojo](/dojo/) on Thursday from 7pm in the Lower Hall.
+You'll need to have signed up for this via the booking page early this week.
+  The bar will be open and pizza will be available to buy.
+* There will be a [Board Games evening](/board-games/) on Saturday.
+Details to be confirmed.

-### Venue & Accommodation
+## Venue & Accommodation

 * PyCon UK takes place at [Cardiff City Hall](http://www.cardiffcityhall.com/find-us)
 * If you need to park nearby because of mobility issues, please [contact us](/contact/) and we'll do our best to help.